siyiwei/siyiwei.github.io/_pages/about.md

 -->

 # 🔥 News
-*2023.06.05* &nbsp;🎉🎉 Congratulations aaon the acceptance of the paper in Computer Methods and Procedures in Biomedicine!
+%*2023.06.05* &nbsp;🎉🎉 Congratulations aaon the acceptance of the paper in Computer Methods and Procedures in Biomedicine!

-*2022.07.09* &nbsp;🎉🎉 Received an offer of admission (academic graduate student) from the School of Automation, Beijing Institute of Technology!
+*2021.07.12* &nbsp;🎉🎉 Received an offer of admission (academic doctorate student) from the School of Automation, Beijing Institute of Technology!

 <!--